awsdocs/amazon-ec2-user-guide/doc_source/monitoring-system-instance-status-check.md

 aws ec2 describe-instance-status
 ```

-To get the status of all instances with a instance status of `impaired`, use the following command:
+To get the status of all instances with an instance status of `impaired`, use the following command:

 ```
 aws ec2 describe-instance-status --filters Name=instance-status.status,Values=impaired